conallh96/SoftwareQualityDemonstrated/README.md

 4. Duplication: Has any Code in the request been duplicated?
 5. Complexity: Is the code being submitted to verbose or too long is it using most efficient solutions?
 6. Reliability: Would the code being merged work just as efficiently with large loads?
 Is the code written with the possibility of it being reused for similar applications?

+[In the linked pull request](https://github.com/conallh96/SoftwareQualityDemonstrated/pull/3), the code reviewer has given the developer valuable feedback on their submitted code through use of the checklist, and would have found any shortcomings present should there have been any.
+Relevant testing has been ackowledged as well as sufficient code coverage of efficiently written solutions.

+Code Reviews allow for the monitoring and ensuring of consistent, quality code throughot the devlopment stage for teams in our organisation through constant and incremental review such as the example provided.